-HB 2763 would implement the Kansas Economic Freedom Act of 2014.
-The bill would eliminate the individual income, corporate income, financial institutions income, retail sales, and compensating use taxes beginning on January 1, 2014.
-The bill would impose a consumption tax at the rate of 5.7 percent on new personally consumed goods and services beginning on January 1, 2014.
+The bill would impose a consumption tax at the rate of 6.3 percent on new personally consumed goods and services beginning on July 1, 2013 with all of the receipts deposited in the State General Fund.
+Beginning on January 1, 2014 the bill would require that 88.767 percent of the amount collected from the consumption tax be deposited in the State General Fund and 11.233 percent be deposited in the State Highway Fund.
 The bill would define the goods and services that the consumption tax would be imposed on and the goods and services that would be exempted.
 The consumption tax would be paid by the consumer and the retailer would be responsible for collecting the tax.
 If the retailer does not collect all of the tax that is due, then the Director of Taxation would be allowed to collect the remaining tax that is due directly from the consumer.
 The bill would provide retailers with 0.25 percent of the amount of the consumption taxes that they have collected to compensate retailers for collecting and remitting the tax to the State of Kansas.
+Local governments would also be allowed to collect a consumption tax to replace the local retail sales tax and compensating use tax.